 How to Form

-I like to roll my dough out into about a 15×26″ rectangle.
-I spread with softened butter, the brown sugar-cinnamon mixture and then roll up.
+First, I like to roll my dough out into about a 15×26″ rectangle.
+Then I spread with softened butter, the brown sugar-cinnamon mixture and then roll up.
 Depending on how large your rectangle is and how big you want your rolls to be will determine which way you should roll up the dough.
 For less but larger rolls, roll up on the shorter end.
 For more but smaller rolls, roll up on the long end.

 To slice the rolls, you can use a sharp serrated knife or my personal favorite…floss!
 I know, kind of funny, but this priceless secret I learned from my mom is now the only way I do it!
 It makes for a cleaner cut.
 The floss keeps the swirl layers perfectly even.
 Just cross the ends over and pull tight.
 It’s magic!